Best Synthetic Oils: Invest in Your Engine’s Long-Term Health

 - $30-$39: The majority of synthetic motor oil products fall within this price range.
 You’ll find everything here, from high-performance motor oil to high-mileage oil.
 These options typically deliver a great mix of performance, efficiency, and value.

-- Over $39: Some of the best engine oil in the world resides in this lofty price point.
+- $40 and up: Some of the best engine oil in the world resides at this lofty price point.
 These premium synthetic oil products promise the best engine protection, performance, and efficiency.

 Viscosity grade is the most important factor in selecting the right synthetic motor oil for your needs.
 If you operate your car in a hotter climate or ring your engine out often, a viscosity of 10W-40 is best.
 For commuting in most warm or cold climates, a 5W-30 synthetic oil fits the bill.
 Finally, if you drive in conditions that could be described as arctic, a 5W-20 or even 0W-20 synthetic oil is advisable.